How to Login after Disabling All Users in Windows?

 Replace <username>

-with the username of newly created user.
+with the username of the newly created user.

-SEE ALSO: A to Z list of all Windows CMD commands
+SEE ALSO: A to Z list of all Windows CMD commands.

 Step 6: Restart your Computer and Login After Disabling All Users